How to Become a Teacher in South Africa | Gain Insights!

 A Bachelor of Education (B.Ed.) takes four years, and a Postgraduate Certificate in Education (PGCE) takes one additional year.
 In total, you can expect about four to five years.

-How to become a grade R teacher in South Africa?
+How to become a Grade R teacher in South Africa?

 Obtain a Bachelor of Education (B.Ed.) specialising in the Foundation Phase and register with SACE.
 This includes practical teaching experience.